What Is Imaginary Lat Syndrome? (ILS)

 Although there has been a recent rise in gym memberships, this terrible affliction still holds many of the country’s gym-goers in its sway.

 It tends to affect either those who are excessively heavy or skinny.

 It’s not to say that all males that suffer from this affliction are out of shape, there are many whose biceps might be a little bigger than the average Joe’s.

 The problem here is that their lats are those of a gym beginner and except for those boulder shoulders and protruding pecs, they would have nothing to show for their gym memberships.

 Although there hasn’t been much research on the subject of imaginary lat syndrome, there are a few reasons that some experts believe that men suffer from ILS.
 They include:

-- Starved for attention: It’s not uncommon for ILS sufferers to open their arms wide and parade around the gym, usually with weight lifting belt and gloves to accessorise.
+- Starved for attention: It’s not uncommon for ILS sufferers to open their arms wide and parade around the gym, usually with a weight lifting belt and gloves to accessorize.
 These individuals attempt to make eye contact with everyone and to enhance the effect, he may stick his chest out as well.

-- Paying homage to Ronnie Coleman: In case you were wondering, Ronnie Coleman is an eight-time winner of the Mr. Olympia title.
+- Paying homage to Ronnie Coleman: In case you were wondering, Ronnie Coleman, is an eight-time winner of the Mr. Olympia title.
 His fans seem unaware that he relaxes his lats in real life and can bring his arms down to his side like a normal human being.
 Bodybuilders only open their arms wide on the stage and it’s done in an attempt to impress the audience and judges.

-- Searching for love: It is theorised that the primary reason that men use this posture is to impress or attract a mate.
-Another theory states that it may be used as a dominance or defence posture that gives the ILS sufferer the illusion of appearing larger to a threat or to intimidate rival males and scare them away from the beautiful, fit women at the gym.
+- Searching for love: It is theorized that the primary reason that men use this posture is to impress or attract a mate.
+Another theory states that it may be used as a dominance or defense posture that gives the ILS sufferer the illusion of appearing larger to a threat or to intimidate rival males and scare them away from the beautiful, fit women at the gym.